ev2900/OpenSearch_API_Examples/Alerting/README.md

 <img width="600" alt="Fluentd_cloud9_Architecture" src="https://github.com/ev2900/CloudFormation_Examples/blob/main/Architecture%20Diagrams%20for%20README/OpenSearch_demo_alerting_yaml.png">

+2. Open the Cloud9 environment and create an index by running the [1_create_index.py](https://github.com/ev2900/OpenSearch_API_Examples/blob/main/Alerting/1_create_index.py) python script in the Cloud9 terminal

-2. Log into the OpenSearch dashboard (URL, UserName and Password can be found in the CloudFormation Stack Outputs)
+3. Log into the OpenSearch dashboard (URL, UserName and Password can be found in the CloudFormation Stack Outputs)

 3. Set up a SNS alerting destination.
 On alerting OpenSearch plugin page add a destination and configure it as follows
    * Name = ```SNS Destination```